joe-herbert/searchdown/README.md

         });
     });

-You can access the element's value like you would with any input element, or use the function `sdGetValue(element)` to easily retrieve the value for both single and multiple inputs. `element` can be either the HTML element or the id of the element.
+You can access the element's value like you would with any input element, or use the function `sdGetValue(element, includeNotEntered)` to easily retrieve the value for both single and multiple inputs. `element` can be either the HTML element or the id of the element.
 Check the [demo](https://joe-herbert.github.io/searchdown/example.html) for an example of this being used.

 ## Options